acypher/StreamRateHub-bced659/DEPLOYMENT.md

    - Log into InMotion cPanel
    - Go to **File Manager**
    - Navigate to `public_html`
-   - Create folder: `streamratehub`
+   - Create folder: `cinecite`
    - Upload all files from `client/dist/*` to this folder

-3. Access your site at: `https://acypher.com/streamratehub`
+3. Access your site at: `https://acypher.com/cinecite`

 4. (Optional) Create subdomain:
    - In cPanel → **Domains** → **Subdomains**
-   - Create subdomain: `streamratehub.acypher.com`
+   - Create subdomain: `cinecite.acypher.com`
-   - Point it to `/public_html/streamratehub`
+   - Point it to `/public_html/cinecite`

 ---